 Often, people are going through the travel hacking process with access to really great consumer cards, but what would it take for a travel hacker to get a business credit card?

-There are some distinct advantages to having great business cards like the Chase Ink for Business and the American Express Platinum Business credit card.
+There are some distinct advantages to having great business credit cards like the Chase Ink for Business and the Business Platinum Card from American Express.

 Advantages to having a business credit card: